andre-artus/AnvilKotlin/README.md

 # How to use it

-Use the DSL classes for each library to create views and then use the functions on `this`, for instance:
+Use the DSL classes for each library (these are found in `graknol.anvil.kotlin`) to create views and then use the functions on `this`, for instance:

 ```kotlin
 DSL.linearLayout {